Running With Your Dog: Tips for Your Next Outdoor Adventure

 A healthy young or middle-aged working-class or sporting breed dog has excellent endurance and should be able to keep up with you.
 Start slowly and build up your distance.
 Increase the difficulty of the running course, from flat terrain to steeper hills.
 To ensure your pupper feels her best, offer her a supplement to help support her mobility and joint functions.

 Of course, runners of all types — human and canine — can get injured.
 You wear supportive, protective running shoes, but your dog is running 'barefoot'.
 The best runs for pups are on soft surfaces such as grass, soil, and sand.
 Running on hard surfaces such as asphalt, concrete, gravel, and rocks can be stressful on a doggo's body.
-It may lead to injuries to the paw pads, paws, or legs, according to the American Veterinary Medical Association (AVMA).
+According to the American Veterinary Medical Association (AVMA), that "can put a lot of stress on your dog's body and can put them at risk of injury to their legs, paws or paw pads."

 What Types of Dogs Are Good for Runs?